pbl64k/coursera-progfun-faqs/week6-a5-forcomp-faq.md

 **Should I avoid recursion, explicit or implicit, in my solutions for this assignment?**

 The answer is definitely no for implicit, and not necessarily for explicit.
-Many of the functions we have to implement can be made more elegant through the use of `for`-expressions and/or HOFs.
+Many of the functions we have to implement can be made more elegant through the use of `for`-expressions and/or high-order functions on lists.
 But if you feel a straightforward explicitly recursive solution makes more sense, go ahead and give it a shot.

 **"Implicit recursion?"
 What does that mean?**